IRENA (2020), Renewable Energy Statistics 2020 The International Renewable Energy Agency, Abu Dhabi.

 Capacity is presented in megawatts (MW), while generation is presented in gigawatt-hours (GWh).
 Pumped storage, although included as part of hydropower data, is excluded from total renewable energy.

-Electricity generation and capacity datasets from the year 2000 onwards are also available through a dashboard on data and statistics pages.
+Electricity generation and capacity datasets from the year 2000 onwards are also available through a dashboard on IRENA’s Data & Statistics page.